Clinical Nurse Specialist (CNS) or Certified Nurse Practitioner (CNP)?

 So how do you ensure that your career choice will be professionally fulfilling and financially rewarding in the long run?

 The information below can get you started on your fact-seeking journey.
-Learning more about your local healthcare milieu can open your eyes to potentially new opportunities.
+Learning more about your local healthcare milieu can open your eyes to potential new opportunities.

 Clinical Nurse Specialists (CNSs)